Migration to v4

 // after

-import { initFederation } from '@softarc/native-federation-runtime';
+import { initFederation } from '@angular-architects/native-federation-v4';

 initFederation()